psr1919plus21/MultiSelector/README.md

  **dropdownNoFlow** - If true places dropdown over content, if false content bellow will be offset on dropdown height.

  **keepOpenByAreaClick** - If false dropdown will be close by clicking  on any DOM element on the page, if true dropdown will be close by clicking on itself only.

+ **dropdownUp** – If true dropdown will be expanded up to select title, if false it will be droped down in default style.
+False by default.

 License